East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 Temple Administrator – Sharon Shemesh

-Sharon joined East End Temple’s professional staff in the Fall of 1997 and officially assumed the position of Temple Administrator in April 2006.
-As the Temple Administrator, Sharon facilitates, coordinates and manages organizational matters of the congregation, facility and office, working closely with clergy, educators and the Board of Trustees.
-She addresses and resolves membership matters, and her door is always open for both congregants and community inquiries.
-Sharon is a senior member of NATA (National Association for Temple Administration).
+Sharon joined East End Temple’s professional staff in the fall of 1997 and officially assumed the position of Temple Administrator in April 2006.
+She is a swimmer, dancer, baker, and avid traveler.
+Sharon is a senior member of NATA (National Association for Temple Administration), and she is currently pursuing a certification as an End of Life Doula.

 Email Sharon Shemesh at: sharon@eastendtemple.org.

 Elyssa Mosbacher has spent much of her career working in the Jewish world, as a teacher and program coordinator, journalist, freelance writer and editor, and summer camp counselor and unit head.
 (She also taught rock climbing for many years, which made her mother very nervous.)
-She has a BA in government from Cornell University, and a master’s in comparative government from the London School of Economics.
-A native of Wisconsin, Elyssa is married to Joel and the mom of Ari and Lev.
+She has a BA in government from Cornell University, and a Master’s in Comparative Government from the London School of Economics.

 Co-Presidents: Rebecca Shore, Brian Lifsec